ZeroOneGame/S4_Fluid_OCT/README.md

 │
 ├── layers              - this folder contains any customed layers of your project.
 │   └── conv_layer.py
+│   └── seg_base_models.py
+│   └── segmentation_models.py
+│   └── segmentation_loss.py
 │
 │
-├── modeling            - this folder contains any model of your project.
-│   └── example_model.py
-│
-│
-├── solver             - this folder contains optimizer of your project.
-│   └── build.py
-│   └── lr_scheduler.py
-│
-│
-├──  tools                - here's the train/test model of your project.
-│    └── train_net.py  - here's an example of train model that is responsible for the whole pipeline.
-│
-│
 └── utils
-│    ├── logger.py
-│    └── any_other_utils_you_need
+│   └── logger.py
 │
 │
 └── tests					- this foler contains unit test of your project.